WinterAxis/ESV-MD-Bible/The_Bible_esv/18_Job/Job_29.md

 I smiled on them when they had no confidence, and the light of my face they did not cast down.

 ###### 25
-I chose their way and sat as chief, and I lived like a king among his troops, like one who comforts mourners. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+I chose their way and sat as chief, and I lived like a king among his troops, like one who comforts mourners.

 ***